That's the Way (Led Zeppelin song)

-"That's the Way" is a folk rock ballad by English rock band Led Zeppelin from their third album, Led Zeppelin III, released in 1970.
+"That's the Way" is a folk rock ballad by the English rock band Led Zeppelin from their third album, Led Zeppelin III, released in 1970.
 As with several of the tracks on the album, it is an acoustic song.

 Composition

 Jimmy Page and Robert Plant wrote the piece in 1970 on a retreat at Bron-Yr-Aur cottage, Wales.
 Page noted that the two developed it and recorded a rough demo after a long walk before they returned to the cottage.

 The original working title of the song was "The Boy Next Door".
 On the surface, the lyrics are about one boy's parents being against a friendship with another boy due to his long hair and coming from the wrong side of town.
 It also reflects on the group's early American tours, when they were sometimes harassed for their appearance.

-Instrumentation for the song is spare, consisting of a strummed twelve-string acoustic guitar, with overdubbed mandolin and steel guitar fills; percussion and bass are absent from much of the song until the instrumental outro.
+Instrumentation for the song is sparse, consisting of a strummed twelve-string acoustic guitar, with overdubbed mandolin and steel guitar fills; percussion and bass are absent from much of the song until the instrumental outro.
 According to Page, "And right at the end, where everything opens up, I played a dulcimer."
 He also plays the bass heard at the conclusion: "I was doing a bunch of overdubs and got excited.
 [Bassist] John Paul Jones went home, so I put the bass part on it as well! [laughs] That didn't happen often, believe me!"

+Personnel

+According to Jean-Michel Guesdon and Philippe Margotin (except for pedal steel):